Archives

 The Bush Church Aid Society is a Christian ministry that has provided religious education, flying padres and counselling, welfare and medical services across outback Australia.
 In 2012, many of its workers are Aboriginal.
 It also ran children’s hostels, providing accommodation and residential support for children who had to leave their homes for their education.
 The…

-‘Quipolli’, or ‘Quipolly’, was the name of a house in Leura that was used as a girl’s home by Church of England Homes in 1926.
-It was for girls aged up to 15 years, some of whom had come from the Havilah Little Children’s Home at Normanhurst.
-There were 28 girls resident in the home…
+‘Quipolli’, or ‘Quipolly’, was the name of a house in Leura that was used as a girl’s home by the Homes and Hostels Committee of the Anglican Home Mission Society from late 1925.
+It was for girls aged up to 15 years, some of whom had come from the Havilah Little Children’s Home at Normanhurst….

 St Michael’s Church of England War Memorial Children’s Home was officially opened at Kelso, a suburb of Bathurst, on 4 May 1957, by the Anglican Youth Council and Children’s Home Council of the Bathurst Anglican Diocesan Synod.
 There were three homes in the complex: one was for children of kindergarten age, one for older boys…